-We know the days or weeks leading up to labor can be the most uncomfortable and stressful.
-It’s important to know that the “due date” is actually a “due window” of several weeks, and babies won’t come before they are ready!
+The days or weeks leading up to labor can be the most uncomfortable and stressful.
+It’s important to know that the “due date” is a “due window” of several weeks, and babies won’t come before they are ready!
 How long a woman can be pregnant varies, although pregnancy is generally thought to last 40 weeks.

 In the past, full-term was used to describe pregnancy that lasted from three weeks before the due date to three weeks after, or 37 to 42 weeks.
 In late 2012, it was recognized that babies born at different times during that five-week window had varying outcomes and challenges, so the working definition of “full-term” was modified, with an official statement from the American College of Obstetricians and Gynecologists (ACOG).
-A baby’s lungs, liver, and brain continue to develop during those last weeks of pregnancy, so it’s important to take that into account if you are considering an induction massage.
+A baby’s lungs, liver, and brain continue to develop during those last weeks of pregnancy, so it’s essential to consider that if you are considering an induction massage.

-The new definition of “full-term” actually breaks “term” into various levels.
+The new definition of “full-term” breaks “term” into various levels.

 - Early-Term: 37 through 38 weeks and 6 days of pregnancy

 - Full-Term: 39 through 40 weeks and 6 days of pregnancy

 - Late-Term: 41 weeks through 41 weeks and 6 days of pregnancy

 - Post-Term: 42 weeks and after